mpusz/wg21-papers/src/3045R2_quantities_and_units_library.md

 With such changes to the interface design, the offending code will not compile as initially written.
 Users will be forced to think more about what they write.
-To enable the compilation, the users have to explicitly create a:
+To enable the compilation, the users have to create explicitly:

-- `quantity_point` (the intended abstraction in this example) with any of the below syntaxes:
+- a `quantity_point` (the intended abstraction in this example) with any of the below syntaxes:

     ```cpp
     quantity_point Temperature = absolute<deg_C>(28.0);